-How to Choose a Tax Classification for Your LLC
+How to Select a Tax Classification of your LLC

-How to Choose a Tax Classification for Your LLC
+How to Select a Tax Classification of your LLC

 Tax Classification Illustration

-Yet as mentioned above, LLCs are unique in that they can elect to be taxed as a corporation if the members decide it makes financial sense.
-This is done by filing an election form with the IRS.
-You can choose to be taxed as a C-Corporation or an S-Corporation.
+However, as stated above, LLCs are peculiar in the sense that they have the option of being taxed like a corporation in case the members find it economical.
+It is done by submitting an election form to the IRS.
+You have a choice of either being taxed as a C-Corporation or S-Corporation.

-Similarly, self-employment taxes do not apply to reasonable distributions for members with S-Corp status, which is the main advantage of electing S-Corp status.
-S-Corp status also means that your LLC will still be a pass-through entity and not subject to corporate taxes.
+Equally, reasonable distributions made to members with S-Corp status are not subject to self-employment taxes and that is the key benefit of S-Corp status election.
+The S-Corp status will also imply that your LLC will remain a pass through entity and not subject to corporate taxes.

-The IRS allows S-Corp status if your business meets certain conditions.
-For your LLC to become an S-Corporation, it must:
+The IRS permits the S-Corp status provided that your business is fulfilling some requirements.
+To convert your LLC into an S-Corporation; it must:

-• Have only allowable shareholders (individuals, certain trusts, and estates—not partnerships, corporations, or non-resident alien shareholders)
+• Are only permissible shareholders (individuals, specific trusts, and estate, but not partnerships, corporations or non-resident alien shareholders)

 • Have only one class of stock

-• Not be an ineligible corporation (i.e., certain financial institutions, insurance companies, and domestic and international sales corporations)
+• Not an ineligible corporation (i.e. some financial institutions, insurance companies and domestic and international sales corporations)

-Your tax advisor can help you calculate the revenue level at which S-Corp status makes financial sense for your business.
-To elect S-Corp status, you must file Form 2553 with the IRS, typically within 75 days of forming your LLC or by March 15 of the tax year you want the election to take effect.
+Your tax consultant can assist you to work out the revenue level that S-Corp status is financially viable to your business.
+In order to elect S-Corp status, you have to submit Form 2553 to the IRS, which you usually do within 75 days of organizing your LLC or otherwise by March 15 of the year that you wish the election to take effect.

-The taxes you'll pay as a C-Corp will include corporate taxes on company profits, income taxes from your salary as an employee, payroll taxes (both employer and employee portions), and taxes on dividends distributed to shareholders.
-You will not, however, pay self-employment taxes on your salary.
+The taxes that you will pay as a C-Corp will be corporate taxes on the company profits, income taxes on your salary as an employee, payroll taxes (employer and employee) and taxes on the dividends paid to shareholders.
+But your salary is not going to be subject to self-employment taxes.

-In most cases, C-Corp status is unlikely to save small businesses money due to double taxation.
-Instead, the main reason that LLC owners choose C-Corp status is to make their business more attractive to investors, since transferring ownership of C-Corp shares is easier than transferring a percentage of LLC membership.
-C-Corp status is also beneficial for companies planning to go public or raise significant venture capital.
+C-Corp status is unlikely to pay less money to the small businesses in most cases because of the double taxation.
+Rather, the primary reason why LLC owners prefer C-Corp status lacks is to attract investors to their business more, as it is easier to transfer ownership of a C-Corp share, as opposed to transferring a percentage of LLC membership.
+C-Corp is also advantageous where the company is planning to go public or raise a lot of venture capital.

-Another advantage of electing C-Corp status and being classified as an employee means that you can provide yourself tax-advantaged benefits such as health insurance, life insurance, and retirement plans.
-To elect C-Corp status, you'll file Form 8832 (Entity Classification Election) with the IRS.
+The other benefit of electing the C-Corp status and classification as an employee is that you can offer yourself a tax-advantaged benefit in the form of health insurance, life insurance and retirement plan.
+C-Corp status is elected using the form 8832 (Entity Classification Election) which is filed with the IRS.

 S-Corporation Election